jconverter/jconverter/README.md

 Custom Converters
 ----------------------

-Often the default converters pre-defined by JConverter are not enough.
+Often the default converters pre-defined by JConverter are not sufficient.
 Consider the following class:

     class Person {
     	String name;